YuriiYukh/stogram_backend/README.md

 There is already .env file with database passwords and user passwords.
 Because it is not deployed yet :)

-After that you need to cd to the project directory on linux and use the following command:
+After that you need to cd to the project directory on linux and use the following commands:

 ```
+docker compose build
 docker compose up
 ```